caleb531/automata/README.md

 Raised if a symbol is missing from the machine definition.

+#### class InitialStateError

+Raised if the initial state fails to meet some required condition for this type of machine.

+#### class FinalStateError

+Raised if a final state fails to meet some required condition for this type of machine.

 #### class RejectionError

 Raised if the FA stopped on a non-final state after validating input.